 Creating a post:

-Step 1 - Click the + button located centrally at the bottom.
+Step 1 - Click the + button located at the top of the screen.
 This opens up your camera's gallery and you'll see your photos.
-Click on the photo you want to show - you can then move the photo around /enlarge it to fill the square format.
-If you want to show more than 1 photo in that post you need to click on the stacked photo image, on the right hand side, and you then can add more photos and choose the order.
+Click on the photo you want to show - you can then move the photo around /enlarge it to fill the square format/change the format within Instagram.
+If you want to show more than 1 photo in that post you need to click on the stacked photo image, on the bottom right hand side of your first chosen image, and you then can add more photos and choose the order.

 Step 2 - Once you've chosen your photo/s you click next and have the chance to edit them. click 'Done' to continue.